Chinmay-20/Classification-of-simple-classes-in-Tiny-ImageNet-200/README.md

 Descritpion : The main idea of project is to understand image classification using deep learning.
 The project is built in python programming language.
 The libraries used are tensorflow and keras.
 A deep learning model is trained on 11 classes (bullet_train, dugong, elephant, espresso, lemon, lion, penguin, schoolbus, steelarchbridge, water tower) of Tiny-ImageNet-200 2015 dataset.

 Directory information:
-simple : contains training dataset images : contains images used for testing the model.(this images are from validation set of Tiny-ImageNet-200) output2 : contians output of model(graph,weights,model architecture, output[redirected from terminal])
+simple.zip : contains training dataset
+images.zip : contains images used for testing the model.(this images are from validation set of Tiny-ImageNet-200) output2 : contians output of model(graph,weights,model architecture, output[redirected from terminal])

 modules information: